logiqai/docs/integrations/fortinet-firewalls.md

 ## Log Filtering configurations

-For the log forwarding to work,  you will may need to tweak additional settings such as filtering.
-E.g. in the below configuration all logs level debug and above are configured to be sent to LOGIQ.AI
+For the log forwarding to work, you may need to tweak additional settings such as filtering.
+E.g. in the below configuration all logs level debug and above are configured to be sent to Apica Ascent

 ```
 FGTAWSX5HFDA6I36 # config log syslogd filter